 Amounts in 2013 include the grant date fair value of PUs, without adjustment for forfeitures, which are payable in shares of our common stock at the end of a three-year period provided that certain performance objectives are achieved as of the end of the period.
 Over the period, the number of issuable shares of our common stock is adjusted based upon the probability of our achieving these performance objectives.
 The actual number of shares issued can range from 0% to 200% of the target shares at the time of grant.
-The performance objectives that determine the number of shares that may be earned for the PUs granted during 2013 are (i) cumulative EVA (weighted 50% based on our total company cumulative EVA for corporate NEOs and 75% based on the applicable business group NEOs), which is a performance condition under ASC 718 and (ii) TSR, which is a market condition under ASC 718 (weighted 50%) the save of the target shares at the eavend.
-The performance over the three-year performance period (2013-2015) applicable to the award.
+The performance objectives that determine the number of shares that may be earned for the PUs granted during 2013 are (i) cumulative EVA (weighted 50% based on our total company cumulative EVA for corporate NEOs and 75% based on the applicable business group's cumulative EVA for business group NEOs), which is a performance condition under ASC 718 and (ii) TSR, which is a market condition under ASC 718 (weighted 50% for corporate NEOs and 25% for business group NEOs), relative to the TSR of 51 companies objectively determined based on GICS code and revenue size, in each case computed over the three-year performance period (2013-2015) applicable to the award.
 The performance condition component of the fair value of PUs was determined based on the closing price of our common stock on the date of grant, adjusted for foregone dividends.
-The market condition component of the fair value of PUs was determined as of the date of grant using the Monte-Carlo simulation method, which utilizes multiple input variables to estimate the performance objectives established by the Compensation Committee for the award, including the expected volatility of our stock price and other assumptions appropriate for determining fair value.
+The market condition component of the fair value of PUs was determined as of the date of grant using the Monte-Carlo simulation method, which utilizes multiple input variables to estimate the probability of meeting the performance objectives established by the Compensation Committee for the award, including the expected volatility of our stock price and other assumptions appropriate for determining fair value.
 The average per-share grant date fair value for the PUs granted in 2013 was \$45.30 for corporate NEOs and \$41.49 for business group NEOs.

 Amounts in 2013 also include the grant date fair value of MSUs, without adjustment for forfeitures, which are payable in shares of our common stock ratably over a period of four years provided that the performance objective is achieved as of the end of each vesting period.
 Over the period, the number of issuable shares of our common stock is adjusted based upon the probability of our achieving the performance objective.
 The actual number of shares issued can range from 0% to 200% of the target shares at the time of grant.
-The single performance objective that determines the number of shares issued can range from 0% to 200% of the target shares at the time of grant.
-The single performance objective that determines the number of units to be earned for the MSUs granted during 2013 is our absolute TSR, computed annually over a ratable four-year performance operiod applicable to each tranche of the award, which is a market condition under ASC 718.
+The single performance objective that determines the number of units to be earned for the MSUs granted during 2013 is our absolute TSR, computed annually over a ratable four-year performance period applicable to each tranche of the award, which is a market condition under ASC 718.
 Since these awards do not have performance conditions as defined under ASC 718, they have no maximum grant date fair value that differs from the fair values presented in the table above.
-The wighted average per-share grant date fair value for the MSUs granted fair value for the MSUs granted in 2013 was \$51.40.
+The fair value of MSUs was determined as of the date of grant using the Monte-Carlo simulation method described above.
+The weighted average per-share grant date fair value for the MSUs granted in 2013 was \$51.40.